You just graduated from college.

 In fact, I would say this is an even better way to get started investing because you will learn the intricate ins and outs of the stock market with smaller amounts of money which will help you down along the line when you have more money to invest.

-I've reviewed most of the major investment companies, and compare them here at our Online Brokerage Comparison Tool.
-Don't take my word for it, explore the options for yourself.
+I've reviewed most of the major investment companies, and compare them here at our Best Online Brokerage Firms comparison.

 If you would like a robo-advisor to help you with choosing stocks, I recommend Betterment.
 Betterment is a great tool that allows you to simply deposit your money and it takes care of the rest of your investing.
 Get started with Betterment here.